filecoin-project/devgrants/open-grant-proposals/open-proposal-lotus-ui.md

 ## Total Budget Requested

-USD 2000 (?)
+Not clear yet.
+So far I've spent about 30 hours of coding this software.

-Mainly as compensation for time spent on development.
+Reason for a budget: Mainly as compensation for time spent on development.
 I already have hardware and software (IDE) in my posession to develop with - no real costs other than time.
 Regardless of the compensation, I will be working on this software as I would personally like to use it.
 Added a grant proposal as that was adviced.
 Any compensation received will probably go towards mining hardware :)

 ## Maintenance and Upgrade Plans